offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 end_marker: ¶
 ```

-The original backsweep testing algorithm still works with this revised data structure.
+The backsweep testing algorithm still works with this revised data structure.
 The only modification you need to make is to replace usages of `last_to_first` with the on-the-fly calculation of `last_to_first` described above.

 ```{output}
 ch9_code/src/sequence_search/BurrowsWheelerTransform_CollapsedFirst.py